 Gastrointestinal anthrax can happen when a person eats raw or undercooked meat from an infected animal.
 It can infect the throat, esophagus, stomach and intestines.
 Symptoms include fever, chills , lymphadenopathy, sore throat, pain with swallowing, nausea, vomiting, diarrhea, hematemesis, and hematochezia.

 Welder’s anthrax is a more recently described disease that occurs in welders and metalworkers.
-It is caused by a Bacillus species other than B. anthracis that produces a toxin.
-It results in rapidly progressive pneumonia and can be fatal.
+As of September 2024, nine cases have been identified in Texas and Louisiana.
+Welding fumes damage the respiratory tract and predispose welders to lung infections. results in rapidly progressive pneumonia and can be fatal.

 Injection anthrax has been reported in heroin users in northern Europe.
 It is similar to cutaneous anthrax and causes abscesses deep in the skin or muscle where the drug was injected.